grassrootseconomics/CIC-Docs/spec/005_Platform_Smoke_Testing.md

 -----------------------
 ##User Creation##

-☐ Create a new user self service via webpage
+☐ Create a new user self service

 ☐ Create a new user via webpage